sridhar-ravi/Intro_to_bioinformatics_CO_2024/README.md

 ```
 Now switch to `samtools` version `1.16.1` using the `module load` command.
 Try loading module `blast+`
-You can also use module spider with wildcard `$ module -r spider '.*blast.*'.
+You can also use module spider with wildcard `module -r spider '.*blast.*'`.
 Now let’s see if we have a module called “Bioconductor”

-Let try loading `busco` and use command `module list` to view all loaded modules
+Let try loading `busco` and use command `module list` to view all loaded modules.
+Pay attention to `StdEnv`.

 # Class Activity #2 – Installing python packages

 DendroPy is a Python library for phylogenetic computing https://dendropy.org/index.html

-Find all available versions of `dendropy` and `pyfasta` in the wheelhouse
+Find all available versions of `dendropy` and `fastasplit` in the wheelhouse

-Install `dendropy` and `pyfasta`
+Install `dendropy` and `fastasplit`

 Run `pip freeze` to generate `requirements.txt` file